 Where to stay: Drift Inn Belize

 Ambergris Caye (pronounced key) is a must-stop for any traveler.
-A gateway to the famous Blue Hole in Belize and Hol Chan Marine Reserve, Caye Ambergris is the biggest island in the country that boasts some of the best things to do in Belize.
+A gateway to the famous Blue Hole in Belize and Hol Chan Marine Reserve, Caye Ambergris is the biggest island in the country.

-Home to San Pedro, the second-largest city in Belize, Caye Ambergris has good restaurants and hotels for every price point, so if you are looking for an adventure base with great amenities, look no further.
+Home to San Pedro, the second-largest city in Belize, so if you are looking for an adventure base with great amenities, look no further.

 2. Check out Iguana Sanctuary in San Pedro

 One of the best-kept secrets in San Pedro Belize is Iguana Eco-Center, a sanctuary where you can see tons of beautiful green iguanas roaming around freely and even feed them a tasty banana.

 Besides being a fun experience, this place also does a stellar job at providing safe heaven for these endangered reptiles that are unfortunately still hunted in Belize.

 ✅ Read: Honduras or Belize vacation?